sufangmu/sufangmu.github.io/docs/english/NCE/NCE3.md

 ## 10 The Loss of the Titanic

 The great ship, Titanic sailed for New York from Southampton on April 10th, 1912.
-She was carrying 1, 316 passengers and a crew of 891.
+She was carrying 1, 316 passengers and <u>a crew of</u> 891.
-Even by modern standards, the 46, 000 ton Titanic was a colossal ship.
+Even by modern standards, the 46, 000 ton Titanic was a colossal(巨大的) ship.
-At that time, however, she was not only the largest ship that had ever been built, but was regarded as unsinkable, for she had sixteen water-tight compartments.
+At that time, however, she was not only the largest ship (that had ever been built), but <u>was regarded as</u> unsinkable(不易下沉的), for she had sixteen water-tight(防漏水的) compartments(隔层,舱).
 Even if two of these were flooded, she would still be able to float.
-The tragic sinking of this great liner will always be remembered, for she went down on her first voyage with heavy loss of life.
+The tragic(悲剧的) sinking of this great liner(邮轮) will always be remembered, for she <u>went down</u> on her first voyage(航行) with heavy loss of life.
-Four days after setting out, while the Titanic was sailing across the icy waters of the North Atlantic, a huge iceberg was suddenly spotted by a lookout.
+Four days after setting out, while the Titanic was sailing across the icy waters of the North Atlantic, a huge iceberg(冰山) was suddenly spotted(看出) by a lookout(瞭望员).
-After the alarm had been given, the great ship turned sharply to avoid a direct collision.
+After the alarm had been given, the great ship turned sharply to avoid a direct collision(碰撞).
-The Titanic turned just in time, narrowly missing the immense wall of ice which rose over 100 feet out of the water beside her.
+The Titanic turned just in time, narrowly(勉强地) missing the immense(巨大的) wall of ice which rose over 100 feet out of the water beside her.
-Suddenly, there was a slight trembling sound from below, and the captain went down to see what had happened.
+Suddenly, there was a slight(轻微的) trembling(发抖的) sound from below, and the captain went down to see what had happened.
-The noise had been so faint that no one thought that the ship had been damaged.
+The noise had been so faint(微弱的) that no one thought that the ship had been damaged.
-Below, the captain realized to his horror that the Titanic was sinking rapidly, for five of her sixteen watertight compartments had already been flooded!
+Below, the captain realized to his horror(恐惧) that the Titanic was sinking rapidly(迅速地), for five of her sixteen watertight compartments had already been flooded!
-The order to abandon ship was given and hundreds of people plunged into the icy water.
+The order to abandon ship was given and hundreds of people <u>plunged(跳进) into</u> the icy water.
 As there were not enough life-boats for everybody, 1, 500 lives were lost.

+### Expressions

+- to sb’s horror
+- horror movie
+- a crew of
+- be regarded as
+- give an alarm
+- in time
+- realized to his horror that
+- give an order

 ## 11 Not Guilty

 Customs Officers are quite tolerant these days, but they can still stop you when you are going through the Green Channel and have nothing to declare.
 Even really honest people are often made to feel guilty.